w3f/polkadot-wiki/docs/claims.md

 ![claim-2](assets/new-claims/claim-2.png)

 The hex encoded string that follows the sentence: "Pay DOTs to the Polkadot account:" is the hex-encoded public key of your Polkadot account, minus the `0x` prefix.
-To verify that the public key is correct you can use the `subkey` tool to inspect your address.

 The next step is to go to the MyCrypto application and click on "Sign & Verify Message" tab.